 New old stock vintage ringtop fittings, gold plated.
 Three illustrated, but price is for one unit. $10 each

 New old stock slip-on accomodation clips, nickel plated steel, 3.3 cm from top to bottom; as is, fit caps 11 mm (7/16 inch) in diameter, but could be adjusted to fit caps that are larger or a bit smaller.
 New old stock, c.
 1920.
-Shown front and back, price is for one clip. $5 each or $15 for 5
+Shown front and back, price is for one clip.
+SOLD OUT

 Newly-manufactured precision stainless steel breather tubes for Aerometric 51.
 Our manufacture, made to original Parker dimensions.
 Replacements for the original sterling silver breather tubes, which are commonly found broken or badly corroded.
 Properly sized and located side vent hole is crucial for proper functioning.
 Available in both standard and Demi lengths -- please specify how many of each are required.
 If not specified, standard size tubes will be sent.